 2. Papa John’s

-This semester, I am living on the third floor of the East Campus is a dorm split into two buildings, the east and west parallels.
+This semester, I am living on the third floor of the east parallel01 East Campus is a dorm split into two buildings, the east and west parallels.
 They are connected via underground tunnels.
 Neither of them have elevators. of East Campus, aka Tetazoo.
-TETAZOO IS NOT A HIVEMIND Tetazoo however does have a bunch of wonderful traditions, such as a cursed version of Secret Santa that we call Sekkrit Satan.
+Tetazoo is not a hivemind.02 TETAZOO IS NOT A HIVEMIND Tetazoo however does have a bunch of wonderful traditions, such as a cursed version of Secret Santa that we call Sekkrit Satan.
 The premise is the similar in that everyone is assigned to someone else to anonymously send a personalized gift.
 There’s a twist: the gift should poke fun (in a harmless, friendly way) at a specific interest, personality trait, habit, etc of the recipient.

 Tetazoa would often organize large Domino’s orders to save on delivery fees, but my recipient Andy ‘24 has a particular fondness for Papa John’s pizza.
 Or at least knows about Papa John’s controversies to an absurd level of detail.
 Around that time, I was putting together an Ikea order for some random household items.
 Andy happened to be around when I was looking for people interested in adding to my order and asked to add three plushies, a body pillow, and two body pillow covers.
 Since he was already getting a body pillow for himself, I decided to order an extra body pillow cover to adorn with Papa John’s million dollar smile for his gift: